FraunhoferIOSB/FAAAST-Service/docs/source/endpoints/opcua_endpoint.md

 OPC UA Endpoint configuration supports the following configuration parameters
 -   `tcpPort` is the desired Port for the OPC UA TCP Protocol (opc.tcp).
 Default is 4840.
 -   `secondsTillShutdown` is the number of seconds the server waits for clients to disconnect when stopping the Endpoint.
 When the Endpoint is stopped, the server sends a predefined event to all connected clients, that the OPC UA Server is about to shutdown.
 Now, the OPC UA Server waits the given number of seconds before he stops, to give the clients the possibility to disconnect from the Server.
 When `secondsTillShutdown` is 0, the Endpoint doesn't wait and stops immediately.
 Default is 2.
--   `allowAnonymous` specifies whether anonymous access to the OPC UA Endpoint is enabled (True) or disabled (False).
+-   `enableAnonymousAuthentication` specifies whether anonymous access to the OPC UA Endpoint is enabled (True) or disabled (False).
 If anonymous access is disabled, only authenticated users have access to the OPC UA Endpoint.
 Default is True.
 -   `discoveryServerUrl` is the URL which is used for registration with a discovery server.
 An empty String disables discovery server registration.
 Default is an empty String.
 -   `userMap` is a map with user authentication credentials for the OPC UA Endpoint.
 The Key is the User Name, the Value is the Password.
 If the Map is empty, authentication with User Name and Password is disabled.
 -   `serverCertificateBasePath` is the path where the server application certificates are stored.
 Default is "PKI/CA".
 Below this path, further subdirectories are created.
 In "private" the certificates and private keys of the OPC UA Endpoint are saved.
 The filename of the base server application certificate is "Fraunhofer IOSB AAS OPC UA Server@ILT808_2048.der", the filename of the corresponding private key is "Fraunhofer IOSB AAS OPC UA Server@ILT808_2048.pem".
 If this application certificate doesn't exist, a self-signed certificate is automatically created on start.
 In "rejected" unknown (rejected) certificates from connecting clients are saved.
 In "certs" trusted certificates for clients are saved.
 To trust the certificate of a client, move it from "rejected" to "certs".
 In "crl" the certificate revocation list for a CA certificate saved in "certs" is saved.
 In "issuers/certs" the certificates of trusted CAs are saved.
 In "issuers/crl" the certificate revocation lists of the coresponding trusted CA certificates are saved.